sebafo/java-microservices-asa-aca-lab/index.md

 nav_order: 1
 ---

-# Lab: Deploying and running Java Applications in Azure Spring Apps Enterprise
+# Lab: Deploying and running Java Applications in Azure Spring Apps

-This lab teaches you how to deploy the [Spring Petclinic Microservices](https://github.com/sebafo/java-microservices-asa-aca-lab/tree/main/src) application to an Azure Spring Apps Standard consumption and dedicated plan service and integrate it with additional Azure services.
+This lab teaches you how to deploy the [Spring Petclinic Microservices](https://github.com/sebafo/java-microservices-asa-aca-lab/tree/main/src) application to an Azure Spring Apps Standard and integrate it with additional Azure services.

 ## Modules

 This lab has modules on:

-* Plan a Java application migration to Azure Spring Apps Enterprise
+* Plan a Java application migration to Azure Spring Apps
-* Migrate a Spring Apps microservices application to Azure Spring Apps Enterprise
+* Migrate a Spring Apps microservices application to Azure Spring Apps
 * Enable monitoring and end-to-end tracing
 * Secure application secrets using Key Vault
 * Create and configure Azure Service Bus for sending messages between microservices